Keparoo/casting-agency/README.md

 - General:

-  - Deletes a movies by id from the URL parameter.
+  - Deletes a specific movie matching the provided movie id.
+  - Request Arguments: id (The ID of the movie to delete)
   - Roles authorized : Executive Producer
+  - Required permission: `delete:movie`
-  - Returns a 404 if movie is not found
+  - Returns a 404 if movie is not in database

 - Sample: `curl http://127.0.0.1:5000/movies/3 -X DELETE`